Early Years Foundation Stage

 - providing a formal report on their child’s attainment and progress at the end of the Foundation Stage;

 We ensure a smooth transition into our Early Years Foundation Stage.
-Our Early Years staff will visit or call the previous setting and talk to the practitioners.
+Our Early Years staff will visit the previous setting and talk to the practitioners.
 This ensures that we take the child’s learning on from this point.
 Children and parents have an opportunity to visit and experience the setting and have a meeting with a member of the Senior Leadership Team.

 In Nursery, during the induction period in September, children are split into three groups according to age.
 In week 1, the youngest children start.
 In week 2, the middle age children start and in week 3, the oldest children start.